 The large inflow of third country nationals in the late 1990s and early years of 2000 fuelled another legislative reform (Alien Law 2005, see chapter on legal ramifications above).
-Thus, also Austrian citizens face barriers to family reunification/formation with third country citizens if they have no regular (minimum) income (dependent children face no entry barriers as they are covered by family allowance).
+Thus, also Austrian citizens face barriers to family reunification/formation with third country citizens if they have no regular (minimum) income (dependent children face no entry barriers as they are covered by family allowance/child benefits).
 The restrictions in combination with the declining echo effect resulted in a reduction of net inflows of migrants from 50,800 in 2004 to 24,100 in 2006.
 In 2007 and 2008, net immigration of foreigners picked up again, reaching a level of 24,700 in 2008.
-The ensuing economic downturn affected net inflows of foreigners in 2009, reducing them to 17,100 (Figure 4).
-In 2010 immigration picked up again reaching an all-time-high of 77,700 in 2014.
+The ensuing economic downturn affected net inflows of foreigners in 2009, reducing them to 17,100.
+In 2010 immigration picked up again; in combination with the large inflow of asylum seekers in 2014 and even more so 2015 the net inflow of foreign citizens amounted to118,500 in 2015; this was a rise vs 2014 of 40,100 (+52%).
+The massive inflow of asylum seekers triggered reforms in asylum regulations and intensified border controls in cooperation with the neighbouring countries (Hungary and Balkans) in 2016 (for more see chapter on legal ramifications above).
+As a consequence, inflows of asylum seekers declined substantially in 2016 and thus net inflows of foreigners.
+Accordingly, net inflows declined by more than half vs 2015 to 64,700.

-The change in paradigm of the immigration policy away from worker migration to family re-unification and humanitarian intake in 1992 resulted in increasingly supply driven rather than demand driven immigration flows.
+The change in paradigm of the immigration policy away from worker migration to family reunification and humanitarian intake in 1992 resulted in increasingly supply driven rather than demand driven immigration flows.
 Thus the mismatch between skills supplied and demanded increased.
 Accordingly, employers demanded reforms in immigration policy, basically the promotion of labour migration at the upper end of the skill level.
-The government took the issue on and implemented the first tier of a three tiered point based labour immigration model in 2011.
-The second tier has been implemented in 2012.
+The government took the issue on and implemented the first tier (highly skilled) of a three tiered point based labour immigration model in 2011.
+The second tier (skilled migrants) has been implemented in 2012.
+The third tier for low skilled workers has never been implemented, as there are no scarcities of unskilled labourers in Austria so far.

 Net immigration flows are the result of significant net-immigration of foreigners; Austrians, in contrast, are on balance emigrating.
-In 2014, the total net immigration of 72,300 was a result of a net inflow of foreigners of 77,700 and a net outflow of Austrians of 5,400.
+In 2016, the total net immigration of 64,700 was a result of a net inflow of foreigners of 69,700 and a net outflow of Austrians of 5,000.
 (Figure 4)